x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/voice-mail-unified-messaging/set-up-voice-mail/add-sip-address.md

 ---

-# Add a SIP address
+# Add a SIP address in Exchange Online

 When you enable a user for UM and link them to a SIP URI dial plan, two EUM proxy addresses are created.
 One contains the user's extension number and the other contains a SIP address for the user.
 The extension number is used when the user calls in to an Outlook Voice Access number.